-Since the announcement of Overwatch 2, only one character has been officially confirmed to join our cast of heroes in the anticipated sequel.
+Since the announcement of Overwatch 2, two characters have been officially confirmed to join our cast of heroes in the anticipated sequel.
 We don’t know exactly how many new characters will be introduced at launch, but if the original game’s rollout of heroes is anything to go off of, we can expect there to be a consistent drop of new characters over the game’s lifetime.
 Let’s dive into everything we know about the new characters for Overwatch 2.

 Sojourn was the first new character revealed for Overwatch 2 alongside the announcement of the game itself back in 2019.
-Since then we haven’t gotten a ton of concrete info, but do know some interesting background details.
+Since then, we haven’t gotten a ton of concrete info but do know some interesting background details.
 Sojourn was previously a captain of Overwatch who joined during the Golden Age, is from Canada, and has received some cybernetic brain upgrades.
-Her primary weapon appears to be some form of energy-based machine gun with two firing modes.
-The primary mode is a simple automatic weapon, while the second turns it into a concentrated bolt you can charge up for more damage.
+Her primary weapon appears to be some form of an energy-based machine gun with two firing modes.
+The primary mode is a simple automatic weapon, while the second turns it into a concentrated bolt you can charge for more damage.

 Taking a cue from Smash Ultimate, everyone is back in Overwatch 2!
 That’s right, every single character, new and old, will transfer right into the sequel.
 They may not be exactly the same, with some getting some gameplay tweaks, others visual updates, or both.
 Broken down by their roles, here’s every returning character you can play in Overwatch 2.